aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/downsampleoptions/_index.md

 ```

 Specifies whether images should be downsampled.

+ **Remarks:**

 The default value is  true .

 **Returns:**
 boolean - The corresponding  boolean  value.